walles/batterylogger/README.md

 -----------------------------------
 * Make an icon.

+* Remove the Settings thing.

 TODO Misc
 ---------
-* Make sure the y=0 lines are visible

 * Profile app startup, it feels slow

 * When drawing the drain lines, try to guess the initial charging state by